The Ultimate Guide to Backpacking Isle Royale (in Lake Superior)

 Before we knew it, it was time to board the Queen IV and begin our long journey home.

-Backpacking Isle Royale National Park was an incredible experience, unlike so many other backpacking trips we’ve been on.
+Backpacking Isle Royale National Park was an incredible experience and completely different from so many other backpacking trips we’ve been on.
 Are you adding this trip to your backpacking bucket list?

 9. IMPORTANT ISLE ROYALE SAFETY TIPS